timosalm/spring-application-advisor-workshop/workshop/content/01-first-steps/index.md

 text: "<java.version>1.8</java.version>"
 ```

-The Spring Boot migration from Spring Boot version 2.7 to 3.x (and Spring Framework 6) is challenging due to baseline changes to **Java 17+** from Java 8-17, and **Jakarta EE 9+** from Java EE 7-8.
+The Spring Boot migration from Spring Boot version 2.7 to 3.x (and Spring Framework 6) is challenging due to baseline changes to **Java 17+**, and **Jakarta EE 9+**.
-Without a VMware Spring Enterprise subscription, [Spring Boot 2.7 is end of support](https://spring.io/projects/spring-boot#support) since 11/2023, which means that no new security fixes will be released as open-source.
+Without a *VMware Spring Enterprise* subscription, [Spring Boot 2.7 is end of support](https://spring.io/projects/spring-boot#support) since 11/2023, which means that no new security fixes will be released as open-source.

 Let's run *Spring PetClinic* to validate that it works before our upgrade.
 ```terminal:execute